Deer-Spangle/faexport_db/README.md

 - I was thinking it would also be great to import other data dumps I have been given, from fa-indexer, findfurrypicbot and fuzzysearch and such.
 - Might be cool if other projects could push to it too, if it were generic enough for that.
 - I'm not sure whether FAExport would push in FAExport format, or reformat to push to this project.
 The former might be best.
+- Data dumps might not be ingested live from when they were scraped, so it seems important to be able to tell which value is the current one for a given submission, and maybe keep the old ones?
+(Old file data at least, see above)

 ## Data model
 - I figured it would be neat for this project to support multiple furry art sites.